BlendServe: Optimizing Offline Inference for Auto-regressive Large Models with Resource-aware Batching: Implementation and Evaluation

 \subsection{Experiment setup}

-\textbf{Workload synthesizing.} To the best of our knowledge, there is no open-sourced trace available for offline batch inference on multi-modal models.
-Instead, we synthesize our workloads by combining existing well-known single-modal traces, including WildChat~\cite{zhao2024wildchat1mchatgptinteraction} of OpenAI GPT4 chatbot traces, BurstGPT~\cite{wang2024burstgpt} of ChatGPT workloads from Azure API, ShareGPT~\cite{sharegpt}, Azure-Trace~\cite{stojkovic2024dynamollmdesigningllminference} collected from Azure's production LLM workloads, OpenVid~\cite{nan2024openvid1mlargescalehighqualitydataset} of video generation traces\footnote{We calculate the \outlen{} of a video generation request using the frames and quality of the videos in OpenVid.}, and MMLU~\cite{hendrycks2021measuringmassivemultitasklanguage} of model benchmark traces.
-Figure~\ref{fig:motivation-traces-length} illustrates the length distributions of individual traces.
-These single-modal traces have different representative characteristics: WildChat, ShareGPT, BurstGPT, and Azure-Trace requests are highly compute-intensive, OpenVid requests are memory-intensive, and MMLU requests have high prefix sharing.
-Therefore, by combining different ratios of traces, we could synthesize a variety of multi-modal workloads with different \psr{} and \density{}, based on which we demonstrate the effectiveness and generality of proposed \sys{}.
+\MyPara{Workload synthesizing.} To the best of our knowledge, there is no open-sourced trace available for offline batch inference.
+Therefore, we synthesize our workloads by combining existing well-known single-modal traces, including two chatbot traces WildChat~\cite{zhao2024wildchat1mchatgptinteraction}, ShareGPT~\cite{sharegpt}, and two API services traces Azure-Trace~\cite{stojkovic2024dynamollmdesigningllminference}, BurstGPT~\cite{wang2024burstgpt}, one video generation trace OpenVid~\cite{nan2024openvid1mlargescalehighqualitydataset} \footnote{We calculate the \outlen{} of a video generation request using the frames and quality of the videos in OpenVid.}, and one benchmark MMLU~\cite{hendrycks2021measuringmassivemultitasklanguage}.
+Figure~\ref{fig:motivation-traces-length} illustrates the length distribution and \density{} of each trace.
+These single-modal traces have different representative characteristics: BurstGPT and Azure-Trace requests are highly compute-intensive, OpenVid requests are memory-intensive, while WildChat, ShareGPT have a mild \density{}.
+Besides, MMLU requests have high prefix sharing.
+We synthesize a variety of multi-modal workloads with different \psr{} and \density{} by combining different ratios of traces, based on which we demonstrate the effectiveness and generality of proposed \sys{}.
 Detailed methodology of synthetic workloads is described in Appendix~\refsec{sec:appendix:method-synthesize}.

-Table~\ref{tab:eval-representative-workloads} shows the four most representative workloads we mainly use in evaluation, which have different resource demands and \psr{}.
-Each synthesized workload is made from BurstGPT, MMLU, OpenVid and contains at least $400,000$ requests, which require $3$ to $6$ A100 GPU hours and are large enough to reach a stable performance.
+Table~\ref{tab:eval-representative-workloads} shows the four most representative workloads we mainly use in evaluation, which have different resource demands and \psr{}s.
+Each synthesized workload is made from BurstGPT, MMLU, and OpenVid and contains at least $400,000$ requests, which require $5$ A100 GPU hours and are large enough to reach a stable performance.
 Evaluation results on more ratios are presented in \refsec{sec:eval:sensitivity:workloads}.
-We also present results with more source traces including ShareGPT, WildChat, and Azure-Trace in~\refsec{sec:appendix:extensive-evaluation}.
+We also present results with other combinations of traces in~\refsec{sec:appendix:extensive-evaluation}.